 The best place to start – Lost in Translation

-Coppola’s latest, The Beguiled, an intriguing remake of a 1970s Clint Eastwood film, will give you a fair idea of the director’s characteristic approach, but the key Coppola title remains 2003’s Lost in Translation (2003) – her most personal film, and also her most accessible.
+Coppola’s most recent, 2017’s The Beguiled, an intriguing remake of a 1970s Clint Eastwood film, will give you a fair idea of the director’s characteristic approach, but the key Coppola title remains 2003’s Lost in Translation (2003) – her most personal film, and also her most accessible.
 Netting its director an Oscar for best original screenplay, it’s a platonic brief encounter tale of a pair of disillusioned characters bonding over insomnia and their respective fish-out-of-water experiences while staying in a Tokyo hotel.
 Bill Murray is hilarious as a resignedly jaded famous actor undergoing a midlife crisis, while Scarlett Johansson excels as an introspective young woman disappointed by marriage (a relationship reportedly inspired by Coppola’s own with Spike Jonze).

 Lost in Translation (2003)